Integrated Pest Management · Agriculture and Natural Resources

 University of California's official guidelines for monitoring techniques, pesticides, and nonpesticide alternatives for managing pests of ornamental trees, shrubs, fruit trees, nuts, berries, grapevines, and vegetables in urban settings.
 The section includes information from Pest Notes and The UC Guide to Solving Garden and Landscape Problems.
 Pest Notes are also available in PDF format, and some are available as Quick Tips (short summaries), with many Quick Tips in Spanish.

 This publication, revised in 2003 and available in PDF, provides step-by-step processes for developing a written IPM policy, establishing procedures appropriate for individual agencies, and responding to employee resistance to changes.
 Adoption of a written IPM policy provides public agencies with an effective way to respond to public concerns about health and environmental problems associated with pesticides or other pest control methods.
-A written policy also helps organize decision-making in an agency so the safest effective procedures are systematically followed and each employees role in a pest management program is clarified.
+A written policy also helps organize decision-making in an agency so the safest effective procedures are systematically followed and each employee's role in a pest management program is clarified.
 Authored by M. L. Flint, Sheila Daar, and Richard Molinar, this guide also includes a list of resources for integrated pest management information.
-Publ.
-8093.
-13 pp
+UC ANR Publication 8093.
+13 pp.

 This poster shows many of the beneficial insects that prey on plant pests.